2006 FIFA World Cup Group A: Poland vs Ecuador

 Poland and Ecuador had previously met once before their opening World Cup match, playing out a 1–1 draw during a friendly in November 2005.
 The Poles pressed the attack for the opening 20 minutes of the match, but were unable to create any significant chances.
 24 minutes in, Ecuador took the lead when Carlos Tenorio got ahead of Marcin Baszczyński to head in after teammate Agustín Delgado had nodded the ball towards him from a long throw.
-Tenorio became only the third player to have scored a World Cup goal for Ecaudor after Delgado and Édison Méndez.
+Tenorio became only the third player to have scored a World Cup goal for Ecuador after Delgado and Édison Méndez.
 Buoyed by their goal, Ecuador took control of the game and had several chances before the end of the first half but failed to convert.
 However, Poland had struggled to make an impression and Jon Brodkin of The Guardian noted that they had "forced not a single meaningful save" from the opposition goalkeeper.

 In the second half, Poland began pushing forward with Mirosław Szymkowiak creating several near chances, the best of which sent Jacek Krzynówek through before being called offside.
 In the final third of the game, Poland were denied by the woodwork twice; first when Ireneusz Jeleń struck the crossbar with a shot and later when Paweł Brożek hit the post.
 Despite their attacking threat, it was Ecuador who were able to score when Iván Kaviedes broke through before laying the ball off for Delgado to give his side a 2–0 lead.
 Delgado's goal made him his country's record World Cup goalscorer, which he would remain until being surpassed by Enner Valencia at the 2022 FIFA World Cup.
 This match was the fifth consecutive time that Poland had failed to score in their opening match at a World Cup finals.